Choosing the right hotel in Punta Arenas

 Jami & Don California, USA December 2017

-Clean and comfortable, the Carpa Manzano offers few surprises - as would be expected at this price point.
-Guests, however, repeatedly note the particularly helpful staff work that work here.
-It is a little out of town: 15 minutes from the main square, and a 15 minute drive from the airport.
+Clean and comfortable, the Carpa Manzano offers few surprises, as would be expected at this price point.
+Guests, however, repeatedly note the particularly helpful staff that work here.
+It is a little out of town, fifteen minutes from the main square, and a fifteen-minute drive from the airport.
 The dining area is lovely and open, with views over the town.
 Although the rooms are basic, they have everything you need.

 Chloe O'Keeffe Patagonia Specialist

 If you want to be in walking distance of shops, bars and restaurants then staying near the central plaza is ideal.
-For better views, or more peace and quiet you might prefer one of the more peripheral hotels (still only 10-15 minutes form the centre).
-If you're taking a cruise, it's often nice to be located close to the pier - anywhere near or to the west of the central plaza is ideal.
+For better views, or more peace and quiet you might prefer one of the more peripheral hotels (still only 10-15 minutes from the centre).
+If you're taking a cruise, it's often nice to be located close to the pier, so anywhere near or to the west of the central plaza is ideal.